-When the quantity of orders is unknown, but the fixed period of time is known, an indefinite delivery IDIQ task order contract is the preferred method of procurement.
+When the quantity of orders is unknown, but the fixed period of time is known, indefinite delivery IDIQ government contracts are the preferred methods of procurement.
 FAR 16.504 governs the fundamental issues and concerns with these types of contract vehicles.

 The federal government typically uses IDIQ contracts for service contracts and Architect-Engineering (A-E) services.
 It gives the agency flexibility to meet its needs without huge commitments.

 Duration: IDIQ task order contract could be for one year, or one year plus a series of option years.
 Once awarded, the government will place orders against the IDIQ contract.

 The Downside of Bidding on IDIQ Government Contracts: Companies often want to budget for known income.
 With an IDIQ contract, government contractors cannot count on a fixed income simply because the government procurement agency may not have committed to any set maximum ordering limits.
 At best, when publicizing their requests for proposals, government contracting agencies tend to only commit to a IDIQ minimum guarantee.

 Contractors must be aware of the obligations and minimum amounts outlined in the solicitation.
 CEOs should also consider the pros and cons of submitting proposals.